 The 15 pin GPIO/COM2 connector has 5 general purpose inputs and 3 general purpose outputs.
-The inputs are used to activate video bus crosspoints.
-Two of the output functions can be assigned using the GPO1 and GPO2 menu items on the Setup menu.
-The third output is not used.
+The inputs are used to activate video bus crosspoints 1 through 4.
+The output functions can be assigned using the GPO1 and GPO2 menu items on the setup menu.
+The input functions are configurable using the GPI MODE menu item in the setup menu.
+Input 5 and output 3 are not used.

 All GPI inputs are active low.
 This means that if you leave an input floating (not connected) then it will not be activated.
 Lowering the GPI input to a voltage below Vext will activate the input.
-GPI1 to GPI4 are used to select Video Bus 1 to 12 crosspoint controls.
-When these GPI inputs set according to the chart in Table 3-1 and GPI input 5 is activated, the corresponding Video Input Bus is routed to the video router output.
-See section 3.5 for a complete description of how to use the GPI inputs.
+GPI1 to GPI4 are dedicated as Video Bus 1 to 4 crosspoint controls.
+When one of these GPI inputs are activated, the corresponding Video Input Bus is routed to the video router output.
+If multiple inputs are active the GPI is ignored until a single input is recognized.